TrafficGuard/typedai/frontend/src/app/modules/vibe/new-vibe-wizard/DOCS.md

 The default radio selection will be to create a new branch.
 There should be validation so a new branch doesn't match an existing branch

+When the user clicks the Start button, and the form is valid, it will make a request to start the Vibe session.
+While the session is initialising (cloning the repo and initialising the code project) the page should just show a loading spinner along with the status of the Vibe Session which goes through the states
+- Cloning repository
+- Initialising project (running initialise commands from projectInfo.json)
+- Creating initial file selection
+When this completes it navigates to the vibe-file-list component route

 ## UI Mockup

 Title